Gary Balough: Racing career

 He started an average of 21st place and finished an average of 25th while bringing home a career total of $90,900 ($ when adjusted for inflation).

-Balough's only DNQ was at the 1991 Daytona 500.
+Personal life

-He served a sentence of 45½ months in jail for drug trafficking; which ended his career along with his marriage.
+Balough served a sentence of 45½ months in jail for drug trafficking; which ended his career along with his marriage.
 A ride with Harry Ranier's team was in the works along with a sponsorship from Domino's Pizza that would have paid him $750,000 ($ when adjusted for inflation) for having their name appear on his car for 25 races.
 Balough used many car owners, engine builders and car builders to help Balough become on top of his game.

 After his jail sentence expired, Balough still had access to his children and could still practice his hobby of fishing.
 His first racing event after the end of his jail sentence was a 200-lap "All-Pro" race in Summerville, South Carolina where he earned the pole position and won the race.

-Balough has won more than 1000 races throughout his short-track career and has accumulated more than 20 wins in the All-Pro division.

 Balough later wrote an autobiography and was also the subject of a documentary film.